 - One of my favorite ways to use it is in this harissa chicken recipe.
 But it’s also great to season fish, fish kofta, or vegetables for grilling or baking.
 I also love the heat it brings to my Chicken Kofta Kebabs with Garlic-Mint Yogurt.

-- Add a couple tablespoons of your homemade harissa to a soup like this red lentil soup or Moroccan vegetable stew or lamb stew.
+- Add a couple of tablespoons of homemade harissa to a soup like this red lentil soup or Moroccan vegetable stew or lamb stew.
 Or add some to your shakshuka for a little kick!

 - Use on scrambled eggs just like hot sauce, or whisk it into your Tunisian-style frittata.

-Easy Harissa Recipe
+Authentic Harissa Recipe

 Equipment